Homestead Survival: How To Master Plan Your Own Safe Haven

 Why?
 Because the skills you need to do this properly are vast.

-Many of us (myself included) don’t rely solely on our own food systems today to sustain our families.
+Many of us (myself included) don’t rely solely on modern-day food systems to sustain our families.

 Our current calorie intakes are dependent on the “food system.”